iShubhamSharma/Registration-Form-Development/README.md

 # Registration-Form-Development
-The objective of this repository is to build a login/sign, and registration page.
+The objective of this repository is to build a login/sign up, and registration page.

 ## Sign Up Page